the-whole-fruit/manifesto/README.md

 #### (III) Sign the manifesto

 If you're the owner of an open-source project or organisation, you can add your name to our SIGNATORIES.md file.
 This will:
-- help you _publicly_ commit to follow The Whole Fruit Manifesto and its guidelines in your software projects;
+- help you _publicly_ commit to follow The Whole Fruit Manifesto standard in your software projects;
-- help other people understand the importance of our cause - that _better writing makes for better software_;
+- help other people understand the importance of our cause: _better writing makes for better software_;

 <a href="https://github.com/the-whole-fruit/manifesto/blob/master/SIGNATORIES.md"><img alt="Sign Manifesto" src="https://img.shields.io/badge/manifesto-sign%20now-brightgreen"></a>